AIrvenRichardson/Quirk2Qiskit/README.txt

-Simple tool to turn circuits from quirk into code for Qisket So far it can likely manage most simple circuits, custom gates have yet to be implemented.
+Simple tool to turn circuits from quirk into code for Qisket So far it can likely manage most simple circuits.
+It can do custom gates iff they are the only operation in a given column.